Taming Enterprise Complexity

 Aesthetic Usability

-When it comes to the craft of digital product design, I always lean on the principles of technical artistry from my 3D & photography background, pushing the envelope of what’s achievable on web, iOS, and Android platforms in terms of materials, rendering effects, animations, and layouts.
+In the craft of digital product design, I always lean on the technical principles from my 3D and photography background, pushing the envelope of what’s achievable in terms of materials, rendering effects, and animations.

-This is how the CITIES design system was born: incorporating a minimalist, bright, and inviting theme with card elements separating content; light gray backgrounds & shadows establishing hierarchy; warm gradients & colors guiding the focus; and rounded corners & iconography adding a friendly vibe.
+This is how the CITIES style was born: a minimalist, bright, and inviting theme with cards separating content; gray backgrounds and shadows establishing hierarchy; and warm gradients and colors guiding the focus.

 -